-Today, one of the highlights of the area is the restored Gem Theater, which was constructed in 1912 to show silent films.
+Today, the 18th and Vine neighborhood has some cool things to do, like visiting the Negro Leagues Baseball Museum and the American Jazz Museum.
+One of the highlights of the area is the restored Gem Theater, which was constructed in 1912 to show silent films.
 The 500-seat venue now hosts concerts, live theater and other engagements.

 This “jazz cow” outside the Gem Theater could be a Quirky Attraction all by itself.
 It’s officially titled “18th & Bovine,” by artist Jeff DeRousse.
 It was a gift to the American Jazz Museum by the Kemper Museum of Contemporary Art.